amr-abdelhamid/refbook/manuscript/injectQualityIn.md

 # Inject Quality In

-The final stage in the roadmap is to cover components with unit tests and create what is called ‘trusted code regions’.
+The final stage in the roadmap is to cover components with automated tests and create *trusted code areas*.
+This, in return, enables the team do more profound and risky refactorings.

 ## Which type of tests?